 A seizure lasting more than five minutes is considered an emergency situation.
 It is imperative that your dog is seen by a vet immediately to prevent brain damage and hyperthermia.

 In addition, the occurrence of more than three seizures in a 24 hour period is also an urgent matter that requires a trip to the vet right away.

-Finally, if you suspect your dog has been exposed to a toxin, be sure to let your vet know.
+Finally, if you suspect your dog has been exposed to a toxin, be sure to let your vet know immediately.
 Some toxins cause seizures in dogs.

 If your dog has recurring seizures, keep a log of any seizure-like activity.
 Describe the nature and length of each phase.
 Observe how your dog acts in-between seizures.
 This information may be useful to your vet, who will run diagnostic tests to determine the cause of your dog's seizures.

 Managing Seizures in Dogs

 In cases where a brain abnormality is identified, treatment options will vary based on specific diagnosis and severity of the disorder.
 Seizures may occur secondary to brain malformations, brain tumors, inflammation in the brain, or infections.

 If the above conditioned are ruled out, it is likely your dog will be diagnosed with epilepsy.
 Epilepsy is a common cause of seizures in young, otherwise healthy dogs.
 Fortunately, seizures in epileptic dogs can often be regulated with medications and/or dietary changes.
 There are several anti-convulsive medications that your vet might use to prevent your dog's seizures.

 Most vets will not recommend pharmaceutical treatment if the seizures occur less than once per month, or if they are very mild.
 As with any medication, these drugs can have side effects.
 However, if they help control your dog's seizures, you may find that the benefits outweigh the risks.
 One or more of the following anti-convulsive medications may be prescribed by your vet to control your dog's seizures: